krasimir/fluxiny/README.md

 ![Flux](http://krasimirtsonev.com/blog/articles/fluxiny/fluxiny_basic_flux_architecture.jpg)

 [Flux](http://facebook.github.io/flux/) is an architectural design pattern for building user interfaces.
 It was introduced by Facebook at their [F8](https://youtu.be/nYkdrAPrdcw?t=568) conference.
 Since then, lots of companies adopted the idea and it seems like a good pattern for building front-end apps.
 Flux is very often used with [React](http://facebook.github.io/react/).
 Another library released by Facebook.
 I myself use React+Flux in my [daily job](http://trialreach.com/) and I could say that the simplicity is one of the main benefits.
 This combination helps creating apps faster and at the same time keeps the code well organized.
 This library is a result of my experience using the pattern.
-I'm a big fan of simple and small, almost vanilla JavaScript libraries.
+I'm a big fan of simple and small, almost vanilla written JavaScript libraries.
 So, Fluxiny is created in the same manner.

+---

 #### Store